1898 Storrs Aggies football team

 The 1898 Storrs Aggies football team represented Storrs Agricultural College, now the University of Connecticut, in the 1898 college football season.
 This was the third year that the school fielded a football team.
 The Aggies played their first season with a head coach, E. S. Mansfield, and completed the season with a record of 0–3.

+E. C. Welden was the manager for the team's first game, but resigned and was replaced by H. W. Emmons for the remainder of the season.